Currency:USD $

 Anticipating the Next Chapter

 The anticipation for Classic Plus continues to build with players hoping for an era-defining update that resonates with past successes of WoW.
 While no major announcements are expected in the immediate future, players are eagerly seeking any communication from Blizzard to maintain their engagement.
-Therefore, sharing a roadmap or teaser could be crucial in keeping the community connected and enthusiastic.
+Sharing a roadmap or teaser could be crucial in keeping the community connected and enthusiastic.